wp-plugins/google-adsense-for-responsive-design-gard/readme.txt

 == Description ==

 GARD allows you to easily place responsive (asynchronous optional) Google AdSense in your website's content via the use of the shortcode [GARD].
-GARD offers extremem control over ad placement and features.
+GARD offers extreme control over ad placement and features.
 With a super simple "BASIC MODE", all you need to do is drop in your AdSense publisher ID, check a few boxes, and you're all set with a fully responsive AdSense campaign.

 GARD allows custom CSS styling, so you can customize the look of ads anytime you'd like.